carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![cloudwatch](https://d1.awsstatic.com/reInvent/reinvent-2022/cloudwatch/Product-Page-Diagram_Amazon-CloudWatch.095eb618193be7422d2d34e3abd5fdf178b6c0e2.png)

-- CloudWatch is Saas for **monitoring & observability** of AWS resources (EC2, ALB, S3, Lambda, DynamoDB, RDS etc.) and applications to watch **performance**.
+- It is Saas for **monitoring & observability** of AWS resources (EC2, ALB, S3, Lambda, DynamoDB, RDS etc.) and applications to watch **performance**.
 - It can collect these Inputs: **Metrics and Log files**.
+- It agent collect both system metrics and log files from Amazon EC2 instances (Linux and Windows) and on-premises servers, enables you to select the metrics to be collected, including sub-resource metrics such as per-CPU core.
 - It allows you to create these Outputs:
   - Dashboards: Creates dashboards to see what is happening with your AWS environment
   - Alarms: Allows you to set Alarms that notify you when particular metric thresholds are hit
   - Events: CloudWatch Events helps you to respond to state changes in your AWS resources.
   - Logs: CloudWatch Logs helps you to aggregate, monitor and store logs.
+- Exam Tip: custom Metrics cannot be created.

 #### CloudWatch with EC2